LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

     \caption{Atom with multiple tabs in one pane}
 \end{figure}

-To switch between tabs, simply click on them at the top.
+To switch between tabs, simply click on them at the top of the window.
 It works much the same way as browser tabs do.

 Keep an eye on your tabs!